helsing-ai/buffrs/docs/src/commands/buffrs-list.md

 ### Description

 This command lists all protobuf files managed by Buffrs.
-This way the output can be feeded dynamically into external code generation tools like `protoc` to do customize the behavior of the generator beyond the capabilities that Buffrs provides out of the box through [`buffrs generate`](./buffrs-generate.md).
+This way the output can be fed dynamically into external code generation tools like `protoc` to do customize the behavior of the generator beyond the capabilities that Buffrs provides out of the box through [`buffrs generate`](./buffrs-generate.md).